PyMVPA/PyMVPA/doc/source/tutorial_sensitivity.rst

 selecting features is somewhat fishy -- if not illegal.
-The ANOVA measure uses the full dataset to compute the F-scores, hence it determines which features show category differences in the whole dataset, including our suposed-to-be independent testing data.
+The ANOVA measure uses the full dataset to compute the F-scores, hence it determines which features show category differences in the whole dataset, including our supposed-to-be independent testing data.
 Once we have found these differences, we are trying to rediscover them with a classifier.
-That we are able to do that is not only surprising.
+That we are able to do that is not surprising.
 Moreover, the prediction accuracy and potentially also the created model are completely meaningless.

 Thanks For The Fish
 -------------------